Measuring Stochastic Rationality: Introduction

+The goal of the present work is to introduce methods of comparing random choice behaviors to provide concrete answers to such questions.
+In addition, we would like this methodology to be computationally feasible, and easy to implement, in the context of empirical applications.
+However, before we describe our approach, we should underscore that we interpret stochastic choice functions in this paper exclusively as models of choice for \textit{ individual} decision-making units.
+This interpretation contrasts sharply with that of discrete choice theory where such functions correspond to the behavior of a collective whose constituents are different individuals who make their choices in a deterministic fashion.
+(More on this in Section 5.1.)

-The primary goal of this paper is to introduce a methodology to make rationality comparisons between stochastic choice functions, thereby providing concrete answers to such questions.
-We begin with assigning to each stochastic choice function a one-parameter family of deterministic choice correspondences.
-Put precisely, for any stochastic choice function $ \mathbb{P}$ and $\lambda \in (0,1],$ we define $C_{\mathbb{P},\lambda }$ as the choice correspondence that chooses in a menu $S$ all options whose choice probabilities are at least the 100$\times \lambda $ percent of the maximum likelihood of choice in that menu.
-(So, for small enough $\lambda $, $C_{\mathbb{P},\lambda }$ selects everything that is chosen in $S$ with positive probability, while $C_{\mathbb{P},1}$ selects only the items in $S$ with maximum likelihood of being chosen.)
-We think of $C_{\mathbb{P},\lambda }$ as a deterministic \textquotedblleft approximation\textquotedblright\ of $ \mathbb{P}$.
-Of course, it is not at all clear which particular $\lambda $ one should use in this approximation; depending on the specifics of the choice environment, such as the size of the alternative space, the duration of time one needs to make a decision, etc., it may be more appropriate to use different values for $\lambda $.
-(This issue was explored in Balakrishnan, Ok and Ortoleva (2021)).
-In this paper, we do not subscribe to any particular value of $\lambda ,$ but rather consider the family $\{C_{ \mathbb{P},\lambda }:0<\lambda \leq 1\}$, which was introduced by Fishburn (1978), in its entirety.
+The starting point of our approach is to approximate stochastic choice functions by using a one-parameter family of deterministic choice correspondences, which was introduced by Fishburn (1978).
+Put precisely, for any stochastic choice function $\mathbb{P}$ and $\lambda \in (0,1],$ we define $C_{\mathbb{P},\lambda }$ as the choice correspondence that chooses in a menu $S$ all options whose choice probabilities are at least the 100$ \times \lambda $ percent of the maximum likelihood of choice in that menu.
+(So, for small enough $\lambda $, $C_{\mathbb{P},\lambda }$ selects everything that is chosen in $S$ with positive probability, while $C_{ \mathbb{P},1}$ selects only the items in $S$ with maximum likelihood of being chosen.)
+We think of $C_{\mathbb{P},\lambda }$ as a \textit{ deterministic approximation} of $\mathbb{P}$.
+There is no \textit{a priori} reason to adopt a particular value for $\lambda $ in this approximation; depending on the specifics of the choice environment, such as the size of the alternative space, the duration of time one needs to make a decision, the background noise, etc., certain values of $\lambda $ may be more appropriate to use than others (Balakrishnan, Ok and Ortoleva (2021)).
+In this paper, we do not subscribe to any particular value of $\lambda $.
+Instead, we work with the whole family $\{C_{\mathbb{P},\lambda }:0<\lambda \leq 1\}$.